 Reach out to the professionals at SeaGlass Technology in New York City to learn more about the different types of network security risks your organization may face.
 We are an IT security company that is dedicated to providing clients with the most innovative and efficient solutions, which we can customize to meet your unique needs and objectives.

 The staff at SeaGlass are highly certified and have extensive knowledge of top OEMs and ISVs.
 Thus, we can determine which technologies are best suited for each specific case and issue.
 We can perform a network security assessment to identify any weaknesses within your network(s) that may make your organization more vulnerable to data breaches and other similar attacks if not addressed promptly.
-Call SeaGlass Technology today at 212-886-0790 or contact us online for more information about our IT services.
+Call SeaGlass Technology today at 212.886.0790 or schedule a consultation online for more information about our IT security services.